h-cel/hamster/README.md

 python main.py -h
 ```
 for more details on setting dates, thresholds and other options.
 All user-specific paths are set in paths.txt.

+#### The most important settings are:

+- `--steps` to select the part of hamster that is being executed (e.g., `--steps 1` runs the diagnosis, `--steps 2` performs the attribution, ...)
+- `--ayyyy` and `--am` to select the analysis year and month (e.g., `--ayyyy 2002 --am 1`)
+- `--tdiagnosis` to select a diagnosis methodology with (default) criteria (e.g., `--tdiagnosis SOD` for constant thresholds of moisture for evaporation and potential temperature for sensible heat, restricted to the planetary boundary layer (PBL), following Sodemann et al. (2008) and Schumacher et al. (2019); `--tdiagnosis SOD2` to use all moisture uptakes above a threshold to detect and quantify evaporation, following Sodemann (2020); `--tdiagnosis KAS` to select a Clausius-Clapeyron dependent threshold for evaporation and sensible heat fluxes, i.e. define moisture thresholds based on the temperature and temperature-thresholds based on the moisture)
+- `--expid` to name a setting (e.g., `--expid Ghent_SOD`)
+- `--ctraj_len` to determine the maximum length of a trajectory for evaluation (e.g., `--ctraj_len 15` to select 15 days)
+- `--mattribution` to determine the attribution method for precipitation (e.g., `--mattribution random` uses the random attribution to attribute moisture for precipitation along trajectories – it keeps linear discounting for heat though)
+- `--maskval` to filter for a value other than 1 using the maskfile from `paths.txt`(e.g., `--maskval 5001`)

+#### Fine-tuning of detection criteria can be done using, e.g.,
+- `--cpbl_strict` to determine the 'strictness' of the PBL criteria (`--cpbl_strict 1` requires both instances to be within the maximum PBL, `--cpbl_strict 2` requires only one instance to be within the maximum PBL; `--cpbl_strict 0` does not filter for the PBL at all)
+- `-–cprec_dqv` and `–-cprec_rh` to adjust the detection of preciptation
+- `--cevap_c` and `--cheat_cc` to adjust the Clausius-Clapeyron criteria for evaporation and sensible heat, respectively
+- `--cevap_hgt`, etc., to filter for specific heights
+- `--fjumps` and `--fjumpsfull` to filter for jumps larger than `--cjumps` at the beginning of the trajectory or along the full trajectory
+- ... among others.

+#### A few more notes...
+- Short flags available!
+See `python main.py -h` for details (e.g., `-–ayyyy`can be replaced with `-ay` and `--tdiagnosis` can be replaced with `-dgn`).
+- Analysis is performed on a monthly basis: for an independent analysis of months, the flag `--memento` is incorporated (default: True) and requires additional data for the previous month in 02_attribution.
+- Directories are currently assumed to have an annual structure (e.g., ipath_ATR + "/2002")
+- The `expid` has to be used consistently for the settings between steps 1-2-3.
+Otherwise, source-sink relationships may be bias-corrected with other criteria (danger!).
+There is no proper check for this – the user has to make sure they are using everything correctly.
+Various regions or attribution methods can be run using separate directories.

+## Epilogue
+Keep in mind that...
+- **This code is not bug-free.** Please report any bugs through 'Issues' on https://github.ugent.be/jkeune/hamster/issues.
+- **This code is not intended to cover specific research-related tasks.** This code is intended to serve as a common base for the analysis of (FLEXPART) trajectories.
+Every user may create their own branch and adjust the code accordingly.
+Features of broad interest may be merged in future releases.